gabrieletome/vitis_tools/README.md

  '-f [NUMBER]'  Ignored genes with frel<=NUMBER
 GENES: file .csv with the genes to analyze.
 Example: ('CoupleGeneToIntegrate/coupleGene.csv') FILES can be a list of .csv or .zip
-ISOFORM: file .csv from the execution of ManagerList.py with the composition of edge gene-gene.
-To use only with '-fantom'
 ```
 Example with Cuticle genes:
 ```